ramchalamkr/RLALIGN/README.md

 Install the latest versions of tensorflow, keras, numpy, pandas, matplotlib.

 ### Training
 This program trains the agent to learn to optimally align the sequences.
-The number of sequences and the gameboard size and number of nucleotides needs to be updated in the program.
+The number of sequences, the gameboard size and number of nucleotides needs to be updated in the program.
 To train the model, the Train_MSA.py needs to be executed.

 ```